gabrielcedran/rocketseat-reactjs-chapter3/README.md

 The folder `pages` can only be in two places - either in the root directory or inside src and cannot be renamed.
 Each file inside the pages folder become a route in the application (aka *file system routing*).

-#### Notes

-##### Prevent reloading resources unnecessarily multiple times

-Every time a user changes the page the application is reloaded from the `_app.tsx`.
-If you need something to repeat across the application (a header for instace) you have to include it in the `_app.tsx` file.

-Another important concept is when you don't want something to reload multiple times.
-E.g when you download a font you don't want it to redownload everytime the user changes the page.
-In this cases you have to use the `_document.tsx` file - _document.tsx file works similarly to _app.tsx however it is loaded only once (at some extend it is like the index.html that only loads the react app entry point).

-_refer to the commit_

-##### Defining custom headers per route (page)

-Nextjs has a component named Head that can be included anywhere within a route and allows custom head tags definition (title, metatags, etc).

-Refer to commit to check implementation details.

 #### Adding typescript

 Run the command `yarn add typescript @types/react @types/node -D` and rename `.js` files to `.tsx`.
 Next identifies that typescript has been added and automatically generates the `tsconfig.json` file.